calibreapp/image-actions/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-This action requires a `GITHUB_TOKEN` secret so that it has access to commit the optimised images to your repository.
+The `GITHUB_TOKEN` secret is [automatically managed by GitHub](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret).
+You do not have to manually create this secret.
+This automatic token is [scoped only to the repository that is currently running the action.](https://help.github.com/en/articles/virtual-environments-for-github-actions#token-permissions).

 ## Links and resources